 If you're like me, there are times you may not be happy with the political party you're affiliated with.
 As a Democrat, the way the Democratic National Committee treated Bernie Sanders in the 2016 election was a huge turn off for many voters.
 We hear many Republicans claim that they don't even recognize their party under Donald Trump right now.

-Currently in the country, there's a two party system of government and it is an environment without much common ground.
+Almost since its start, the US has had a two party system of government, and it is an environment that does not support finding common ground.
 However, within each party, you have various factions such as the Tea Party for conservatives as an example and the Democratic Socialists as another for the liberals.
 Talk about two groups that won't be sitting down for dinner any time in the near future.

 So with such differences that exist under each umbrella, why only the two parties?
 The illustration below sums it up in a nutshell.